acidanthera/BrcmPatchRAM/README.md

 	Firmwares can be stored using zlib compression in order to keep the configuration size manageable.

- * BrcmNonApple is a code-less Plug-In kext which ensures that the default Apple Broadcom Bluetooth USB drivers are matched against the 3rd party devices supported by BrcmPatchRAM.

-   Through the plist configuration 3rd party devices are handled using com.apple.iokit.BroadcomBluetoothHostControllerUSBTransport.
-	Additionally a device description is merged which is used in the System profiler to identify the device.

 After the device firmware is uploaded, the device control is handed over to Apple's BroadcomBluetoothHostControllerUSBTransport.
 This means that for all intents and purposes your device will be native on OS X and support all functionalities fully.